MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_13_Azure Monitor.md

      ![image](https://github.com/MicrosoftLearning/AZ500-AzureSecurityTechnologies/assets/91347931/13c7a0f6-1057-4498-817a-6ccb569a49db)

     >**Note**: Wait for the Storage account to be created.
 This should take about 2 minutes.

+ ### Exercise 4: Create a diagnostic setting

+    Estimated timing: 10 minutes

+    In this exercise, you will complete the following tasks:

 #### Task 4: Create a diagnostic setting

 In this task, you will create and define where to send resource logs for a particular resource.